ay-lab/fithic/README.md

    field is the total number of observed mid-range reads (contact counts) that involve the specified fragment.
 The fields can be separated by space or tab.
 All possible fragments need to be listed in this file.

-One example file would look like below (excluding the header which is not a part of input):
+   One example file would look like below (*excluding the header which is not a part of input*):

 | chr |  extraField | fragmentMid|marginalizedContactCount|mappable?
 (0/1)|
 |---|---|---|---|---|
 | 1 | 0 | 15000|234|1
 |1|0|25000|0|0
 |...|...|...|...|...

+*Note: the file should be gzipped before providing as an input parameter*

 ##### -i, --interactions
 The interactions file contains a list of mid-range contacts between the